 Our friend on the ground in Maine, Valerie Lovelace, interviewed Becky in the summer of 2016:

-“That’s a powerful thing when someone literally hands you the end of their life, wanting you to put it on tape,” Val said.
+“That’s a powerful thing when someone literally hands you the end of their life, wanting you to put it on tape,”.
 “She inspired me with her courage and raw honesty.
 She wanted Maine lawmakers to understand that having a safe-guarded end-of-life option like Death with Dignity is really important, because dying is a personal, private process.
 You know, sharing a personal story like that takes guts.
 Sharing it publicly take a LOT of guts.”

 We extend our condolences to Ken and Becky’s family.
 What a tremendous loss for them, their community, the state of Maine, and the Death with Dignity movement.
 We will carry Becky’s legacy on as we continue our campaign to pass a Death with Dignity law in Maine.